HMB3/sdmgen/README.md

 ```

 We can also plot the environmental ranges of each species.
-This function
+The nex
-takes a data frame of all species records, and plots histograms and
+cleaning function takes a data frame of all species records, and plots
-convex hulls for each species in global enviromental space It assumes
+histograms and convex hulls for each species in global enviromental
-that the input df is that prepared by the check\_spatial\_outliers
+space It assumes that the input df is that prepared by the
-function
+check\_spatial\_outliers function

 ``` r